sassoftware/em-bridge2viya/README.md

-# SAS Enterprise Miner Bridge To Viya
+# SAS Enterprise Miner Bridge To SAS Viya
 This repository contains examples and documentation showing how to run SAS Viya programs from a SAS Enterprise Miner flow.

 ## License